-Ego The Living Planet Spoilers: Who He Is In Marvel Comics And In ‘Guardians Of The Galaxy 2’
+Ego, The Living Planet, Spoilers: Who He Is In Marvel Comics And In ‘Guardians Of The Galaxy Vol. 2’

 — Screen Rant (@screenrant) May 5, 2017

 His powers – and he’s usually manifested as a male with a beard even when he’s a planet – include the ability to create small extensions of himself for interacting with others.
 Essentially, he can make fully interactive avatars that allow him to look like a human being when he needs to.
-This explains how he can be walking around as Kurt Russell in Guardians of the Galaxy 2.
+This explains how he can be walking around as Kurt Russell in Guardians of the Galaxy Vol. 2.

+Beware that major spoilers are coming up for those who have not seen the film.

-As it turns out, Ego the Living Planet is – drumroll please – Peter Quill/Star-Lord’s father.
+As it turns out, Ego, the living planet is Peter Quill/Star-Lord’s father.
 He has apparently been traveling around the universe occasionally impregnating women along the way.
 His goal was to create another celestial being who could help him wield the power he needed to satisfy his long-term plan.
-Still, despite the Darth Vader like “Luke, I am your father” moment we’ve all seen in the trailer, Ego the Living Planet might seem like an amiable fellow.
+Still, despite the Darth Vader like “Luke, I am your father” moment shown in the trailer, Ego, the living planet might seem like an amiable fellow.

 As #GuardiansoftheGalaxyVol2 approaches, we explain Kurt Russell's Ego the Living Planet.https://t.co/HU0CfPFG0a pic.twitter.com/9osvkuV0JQ